What Does a Marketing Manager Do? A Guide

 5. Build a portfolio.

 Your portfolio should be a selection of your best work in the field.
-You can start building content for your portfolio while developing new skills by completing a Guided Project, designed to be completed in under two hours.
-Here are some options to get you started:
+You can start building content for your portfolio while developing new skills by completing a Guided Project designed for you to complete in under two hours.
+Discover some options to get you started:

 Marketing manager career path

-Marketing management is an in-demand field, which the Bureau of Labor Statistics projects will grow faster than average through 2030 [1].
+Marketing management is an in-demand field, which the BLS projects will grow 8 percent, which is faster than average through 2033 [1].
 Companies want to increase their shares of the market and turn to marketing managers to help them reach those goals.

-Develop or strengthen your marketing skills on Coursera
+Develop or strengthen your marketing manager skills on Coursera

 Learn the fundamentals of good brand management with Meta's Social Media Marketing Professional Certificate, where you'll learn about effective social media campaigns and more.